joreilly86/flocode-python-essentials/01-housekeeping.md

 - Set aside 2-4 hours per week and guard the time.
 Consistency beats intensity.
 - Type the examples out.
 Break them, fix them, and tweak them.
 Muscle memory is part of the learning process.
 - Build small personal projects.
 Automate a report, study a dataset, create a workout tracker or tidy a workflow at work.
 - Swap notes with other engineers.
-Share questions and lessons learned—the collaboration pays off more than you expect.
+Share questions and lessons learned, the collaboration pays off more than you expect.
 - Read the docs.
 Python's documentation (and most libraries you will touch) is excellent.
 Make it a habit.
+- Don't worry about the more advanced topics yet (git, plotting, packages etc.), they are coming.

 ## Tools You Will Use Most